 Geologic concepts and processes responsible for shaping our national parks including mountain building, volcanic and earthquake activity, sedimentation, weathering, erosion, and glaciation.
 An understanding of how geology impacts our lives is emphasized.
 Appropriate for both science and non-science majors who wish to enhance their knowledge, enjoyment, and appreciation of our national parks.
 (General Education Code(s): SI, IN.)

 Introduction to aspects of geology which affect and are affected by humans.
 Addresses a broad range of topics including resource management, geologic hazards, air and water issues, population and land use, energy costs and effectiveness, and global change, all from a unique geological/environmental perspective.
 Lectures include strategies for mitigating these issues.
 Includes a one-day field trip.
 (General Education Code(s): SI, IN.)

 Introduction to solving scientific problems using computers.
 A series of simple problems from Earth sciences, physics, and astronomy are solved using a user-friendly scientific programming language (Python/SciPy).
-(Also offered as Earth Sciences 119.
+(Also offered as Astronomy 119.
 Students cannot receive credit for both courses.)
 Prerequisite(s): Mathematics 11A or 19A or 20A or Applied Mathematics or Statistics 15A.
 (General Education Code(s): IN.)
 [Also offered as ASTR 119.
-Students cannot recieve credit for both courses.]
+Students cannot receive credit for both courses.]